mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 Then just add the `--coin=bch` or `--coin=ltc` option to all your MMGen commands.
 It’s that simple!

+### <a name='a_xmr'>Monero (XMR)</a>

+MMGen’s Monero support includes automated wallet creation/syncing and transaction creation/relaying via the `mmgen-xmrwallet` command.
+Make sure that [Monerod][M] is installed and running and that `monero-wallet-rpc` is located in your executable path.

+*NOTE: by storing the Monero blockchain on a removable drive and installing Monerod on both your online and offline machines, it’s possible to perform wallet and transaction creation operations offline and thus avoid exposing private data on your online machine.*

+To generate five Monero key/address pairs from your default wallet, invoke the following, making sure to answer ‘y’ at the Encrypt prompt:

+	$ mmgen-keygen --coin=xmr 1-5

+In addition to spend and view keys, the resulting key/address file also includes a wallet password for each address (the double SHA256 hash of the spend key, truncated to 16 bytes).

+Now create a Monero wallet for each address in the file by invoking the following command:

+	$ mmgen-xmrwallet create *XMR*.akeys.mmenc

+Each wallet will be uniquely named using the address index and encrypted with the address’ unique wallet password.
+No user interaction is required during the creation process.
+By default, wallets are synced to the current block height, as they’re assumed to be empty, but this behavior can be overridden:

+	$ mmgen-xmrwallet --restore-height=123456 create *XMR*.akeys.mmenc

+To keep your wallets in sync as the Monero blockchain grows, use the `sync`
+subcommand:

+	$ mmgen-xmrwallet sync *XMR*.akeys.mmenc

+No user interaction is required here either, which is very helpful when you have multiple wallets requiring long sync times.

+`mmgen-xmrwallet` supports transacting via the `sweep` and `transfer` subcommands.
+Type `mmgen-xmrwallet --help` for details.

 ### <a name='a_zec'>Key/address generation for Zcash (ZEC)</a>